speedskater1610/craw/README.md

 CRAW is a compiler and assembler toolchain that is used for compiling a C like language with rust like syntax, It includes 2 binary output options, both are for x86 linux, a 32 bit assembler backend that includes minimal instructions, but produces direct elf binaries that are "smaller" (and building the compiler takes a lot less time..), than the other option, a LLVM backend assembler, written in rust, that is the default.
 When using the ELF32 assembler, a single craw source file is used to produce a single assembly and object file.

+All future targets will have a LLVM backend

 ![Progect](https://repobeats.axiom.co/api/embed/5f415f92daddb36bceccae1c71675c76c02de222.svg "Repobeats analytics image")

 ---